bcojan/imgproxy/docs/image_formats_support.md

 * `IMGPROXY_MAX_SVG_CHECK_BYTES`: the maximum number of bytes imgproxy will read to recognize SVG.
 If imgproxy can't recognize your SVG, try to increase this number.
 Default: `32768` (32KB)

+## HEIC support

+imgproxy supports HEIC only when using libvips 8.8.0+.
+Official imgproxy Docker image supports HEIC out of the box.

+By default, imgproxy saves HEIC images as JPEG.
+You need to explicitly specify the `format` option to get HEIC output.

+## BMP support

+imgproxy supports BMP only when using libvips 8.7.0+ compiled with ImageMagick support.
+Official imgproxy Docker image supports ICO out of the box.

+By default, imgproxy saves BMP images as JPEG.
+You need to explicitly specify the `format` option to get BMP output.

 ## Animated images support

 Since the processing of animated images is a pretty heavy process, only one frame is processed by default.
 You can increase the maximum of animation frames to process with the following variable: